CCB Iron Condor Strategy

 - What is a iron condor on CCB?

 - A iron condor on CCB is the iron condor strategy applied to CCB (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With CCB stock trading near $68.88, the strikes shown on this page are snapped to the nearest listed CCB chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CCB stock at $52.30 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CCB chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are CCB iron condor max profit and max loss calculated?